 National Archaeological Museum

-The National Archaeological Museum (also known as Athens Museum, or National Museum) is a highlight for anyone who wants an introduction to the splendor of ancient Greek Art and anyone who is a scholar of Classical antiquity.
+The National Archaeological Museum (also known as Athens Museum, or National Museum) [map] is an excellent introduction to the splendor of ancient Greek Art.

 Buy your ticket at the entrance and you will need to check large backpacks (camera bags and purses can remain with you if they are small).